-This 20-year-old stall puts in great care to prepare their braising liquid, as it contains a medley of spices slow-cooked for hours.
+This 20-year-old stall at Cheng San Market puts great care to prepare their braising liquid, as it contains a medley of spices slow-cooked for hours.
 It is lighter on the soy here, so expect to enjoy the natural flavours of the elements in your kway chap order, from the earthy intestines to the fatty pork belly.
 Expect to pay around $5 per person.
 The stall sells braised duck rice too!

 Address: 527 Ang Mo Kio Ave 10, #01-145, Singapore 560527

 To-Ricos Guo Shi at Old Airport Road Food Centre was recently awarded a Michelin Bib Gourmand eatery in 2022, making them a must-visit if you’re in the area.
 Go straight for their Kway Chap Platter, available in four sizes: $8, $14, $18, and $24.
 Each serving comes with a generous amount of pig’s stomach, belly, intestine, and tau pok.
 Top up $0.80 for a single serving of kway, which we found to be delightfully smooth.
 You can elevate your experience with a portion of Pork Trotters (from $6) too!

 Address: 51 Old Airport Road, #01-135, Old Airport Road Food Centre, Singapore 390051

 Kway chap stalls that open till late

 If you’re a big fan of braised innards, then come to any of these stalls to get your fix.
 While some are only open from morning to noon, others are open till 3am, great as a supper option.

 For more hearty hawker favourites, check out our guide to the best hokkien mee in Singapore, priced from just $4 a plate.
 There’s also our char kway teow guide if you’re in the mood for more wok-fried goodness!